-To make a long story short, OSHA wouldn't approve our testing methods for flip flop support and stability.
-Slippery granite waterslides, cobbled hiking trails, crag approaching, and chopping wood were all on the menu.
-Just kidding about the wood chopping… except not really, because seriously we did.
-The point we're trying to make is anyone can buy a three dollar pair of flip flops but you're taking your life in your hands.
-After our stringent testing, we have found several flip flops that offer off the charts support and stability for all types of situations and environments.
+To make a long story short, OSHA wouldn't approve of our testing methods for flip flop support and stability.
+Slippery granite waterslides, cobbled hiking trails, slick sandy descents to our fave beaches, crag approaches, and chopping wood were all on the menu.
+Just kidding about the wood chopping… except not really, because seriously, we did.
+Please don't do this.
+The point we're trying to make is anyone can buy a three-dollar pair of flip flops, but you're taking your life in your hands when venturing out on backcountry adventures.
+After our rigorous testing, we narrowed it down to the flip flops that offer superior support and stability for all (or many) types of situations and environments.

-Steep granite slabs, hardwood floors, poolside tile, and smooth lakeside boulders all have specific traction requirements.
-All of the flip flops we tested did pretty good in at least some of these situations, but some are more appropriate for sticking close to civilization.
-Some have subtle grooves made to channel water out from under the sole while keeping lots of rubber in contact with a surface, while others offer big chunky treads for trails around camp.
+Steep granite slabs, hardwood floors, sandy trails, poolside tile, and smooth river boulders all have specific traction requirements.
+All of the models we tested did pretty well in at least some of these situations, but some are more appropriate for sticking close to civilization.
+Some have subtle grooves made to channel water out from under the sole while keeping lots of rubber in contact with a surface, while others offer big chunky treads for rocky backcountry adventures.
 We did in-depth testing of each flip flop in a wide variety of environments so you can match the tread to your needs.

-Probably the most subjective metric in this review (but still important! ) is style.
-It's often an indicator of where a flip flop will feel most at home performance-wise — though not in every situation.
+Probably the most subjective metric in this review (but still important) is style.
 Several models in our review are styled in a way that allows for high performance as well as casual get-togethers.
-The finely crafted leather models can often even feel appropriate for nicer gatherings, depending on your comfort level and religion.
-We, much to our friend's chagrin, asked nearly everyone we ran into what their thoughts were on the styling of each flip flop.
-Polling close to 20 people throughout the process we feel that we have our finger on the pulse of the current style.
+The finely crafted leather models can often even feel appropriate for nicer gatherings, depending on your comfort level and culture.
+We, much to our friends' chagrin, asked nearly everyone we ran into what their thoughts were on the styling of each flip flop.
+Polling close to 20 people throughout the process, we feel that we have our finger on the pulse of the current style.